-a. landform;
+- a. landform;

-b. or flood risk or other planning (including those relating to:
+- b. flood risk;

-c. heritage assets; or
+- c. heritage assets; or

-d. designated landscapes) considerations;
+d. designated landscapes

 that mean they are unable to provide the proportion of accessible and adaptable homes identified in this policy, the Council expects applicants to evidence this through a statement submitted a financial viability appraisal with their planning application.
-Where necessary the applicant will be expected to fund the independent verification of the submitted viability assessment statement by a person appointed by the Council.
+Where necessary tThe applicant will be expected to fund the independent verification of the submitted viability assessment statement by a person appointed by the Council.